-- By the way: It is still a good idea to complete 7Sisters Career Exploration Workbook to solidify their thoughts or to tweak their interests
+- By the way: It is still a good idea to complete 7Sisters Career Exploration textbook to solidify their thoughts or to tweak their interests

 - Here is a link to our Authoritative Guide to Career Exploration with more ideas

 - Also apprenticing for life skills is important

 Where do you find internships or apprenticeships for homeschool high schoolers?